 Turn OFF SAUTE.
 Garnish with some cream (optional).

-Enjoy palak paneer with some naan, roti, or paratha!!
+Enjoy Palak Paneer recipe Instant Pot with some naan, roti, or Rice!!

 Dish out palak paneer in a serving bowl, as soon as paneer is heated through.
 If left in the inner pot, it continues to cook, resulting in an overcooked, or dark-colored palak paneer.